mattdsteele/steele.blue/content/blog/2024-11-25-gatsby-to-eleventy.md

 It's not all conceptual benefits, one immediate advantage I see are improved build times (production builds are 2-3x faster, and the dev server starts immediately, rather than after ~30 seconds).

-The site should mostly be functional, and the [URIs remain Cool](https://www.w3.org/Provider/Style/URI).
-A few features are missing from the Gatsby era (namely, custom OpenGraph images), and I've done little to optimize the site.
-Without much effort, I'm dangerously close to the coveted Four Hundos:
+I've done little to optimize the site.
+Yet without much effort, I'm awful close to the coveted Lighthouse Four Hundos:

 ![Lighthouse score, with Performance at 99, all other metrics at 100](/content/images/11ty-lighthouse.png)

-I had to do quite a bit of work to make my Gatsby page perform like I wanted, including applying a plugin to [delete all the client-side JavaScript](https://www.gatsbyjs.com/plugins/gatsby-plugin-no-javascript/) used to hydrate components that should have been static anyway.
+This is in stark contract to my Gatsby blog; I had to do quite a bit of work to make it perform like I wanted, including applying a plugin to [delete all the client-side JavaScript](https://www.gatsbyjs.com/plugins/gatsby-plugin-no-javascript/) used to hydrate components that should have been static anyway.

+The site is fast by default, and the [URIs remain Cool](https://www.w3.org/Provider/Style/URI).
+A few features are missing from the Gatsby era (namely, custom OpenGraph images), but I feel like I've got a solid foundation to iterate on.

 It feels good, like I'm working with the grain of the Web, rather than against it.
 Here's to the next six years (and beyond).

 <!-- Not even the first Matt Steele to have an 11ty based blog https://mattsteele.dev/ -->